-Overview: The environments in which we work and play exert an impact on our health and wellbeing.
+The environments in which we work and play exert an impact on our health and wellbeing.
 In this blog post I explore ways to create a study space that is both wellbeing-enhancing but also tuned for productivity.
-Reading time ~ 16 minutes.
+Reading time ~ 7 minutes, 56 seconds.

 I am a strong proponent of decluttering.

 A few years back, I decluttered my unit.
 I went through every room, and either threw out, donated or sold stuff that I no longer needed.

 I did it having read the now famous book by Marie Kondo ‘the life-changing magic of tidying up’.

 I found the process incredibly powerful.
 I hadn’t realised until I did it how much of an impact all the extra stuff I owned was having on my mood.
 I still look at the space that was created in the process and feel freer and less constrained.